SB510 β Recurring Contract Billing Setup in D365: Parameters, Templates, and Configuration Deep Dive

 Expand Your Knowledge: See More Subscription Billing Blogs

-I am Yogeshkumar Patel, a Microsoft Certified Solution Architect and ERP Systems Manager with expertise in Dynamics 365 Finance & Supply Chain, Power Platform, AI, and Azure solutions.
-With over six years of experience, I have successfully led enterprise-level ERP implementations, AI-driven automation projects, and cloud migrations to optimise business operations.
-Holding a Masterβs degree from the University of Bedfordshire, I specialise in integrating AI with business processes, streamlining supply chains, and enhancing decision-making with Power BI and automation workflows.
-Passionate about knowledge sharing and innovation, I created AI-Powered365 to provide practical insights and solutions for businesses and professionals navigating digital transformation. π© Letβs Connect: LinkedIn | Email π
+I am Yogeshkumar Patel, a Microsoft Certified Solution Architect and Enterprise Systems Manager with deep expertise across Dynamics 365 Finance & Supply Chain, Power Platform, Azure, and AI engineering.
+With over six years of experience, I have led enterprise-scale ERP implementations, AI-driven and agent-enabled automation initiatives, and secure cloud transformations that optimise business operations and decision-making.
+Holding a Masterβs degree from the University of Bedfordshire, I specialise in integrating AI and agentic systems into core business processes streamlining supply chains, automating complex workflows, and enhancing insight-driven decisions through Power BI, orchestration frameworks, and governed AI architectures.
+Passionate about practical innovation and knowledge sharing, I created AIpowered365 to help businesses and professionals move beyond experimentation and adopt real-world, enterprise-ready AI and agent-driven solutions as part of their digital transformation journey. π© Letβs Connect: LinkedIn | Email π

 Post Comment